How to Import From China in 6 Steps: 2023 Guide

 Read our guide to using Alibaba and AliExpress to learn more about how each platform works.

 Global Sources is a large trade show exhibition based in Hong Kong and has expanded to provide a vast online supplier directory that’s available year-round.
+Global Sources is known as the go-to resource for electronics and fashion apparel, but its sellers usually have higher MOQs than other directories.

 The platform operates similarly to Alibaba but is geared toward the more advanced buyer.
 It is strictly a B2B wholesale directory and employs a much more involved vetting process for its suppliers.